Paragraphe

 Note: Belts must not be used as fall arrest devices.

-A fall arrest device is a device that limits the height of the fall (one metre) or reduces its impact (less than 600daN) as per recommendation R-431
+A fall arrest device is a device that limits the fall to a low height (one meter) or to a low impact (less than 600 daN) according to recommendation R-431.

 Image